Today we’re going to help you find the best portable gas grill that’s within your budget, and suits your exact needs and desires.

-One of the most rugged grills on the market, the Grill2Go should stand up to anything you care to throw at it.
+One of the most rugged products in this list, the Grill2Go Char Broil portable gas grill should stand up to anything you care to throw at it.

-This might not be your top pick if you want to cook delicate dishes like fish or veg, or if you enjoy taking your time at the grill.
-But if you just want to cook your meals fast and then rejoin your friends, this might be just the grill to toss in the back and bring along.
+Not the right pick if you want to cook delicate dishes like fish or veg.
+But this is one of the best portable gas grills if you just want to cook your meals fast and then rejoin your friends.

-The masters of kitchen gadgetry have heard our pleas and they’ve responded with this diminutive portable grill.
+The masters of kitchen gadgetry, Cuisinart, have heard our pleas and responded with this diminutive, almost tiny portable and lightweight grill.

 The CGG-180T is built for portability first.
-It’s equipped with folding legs that tuck neatly underneath the body of the grill, and the oversized lid handle allows you to carry it like a briefcase.
+It is equipped with folding legs that tuck neatly underneath the body, and the oversized lid handle allows you to carry it like a briefcase.

 Naturally, there’s limited cooking space on a unit this small.
-The grill gives you 145 square inches to work with.
+It measures 16 × 16.5 × 13 in and gives you 145 square inches to work with.
 It’s not a lot, but it’s plenty to do up a few burgers, dogs, chops, steaks, or some vegetables.
 Cuisinart claims you can do up to 8 burgers at a time, but I think they’re talking about sliders, not big juicy patties.

 It’s made out of stamped steel, so don’t expect great heat retention, but honestly, that’s not why you want to buy this grill, anyway.

 Heat generation may be a challenge, too, with only 5,500 BTUs to cook with.
-Still, given the size of the grill, it should be enough for basic fare and it’s great features also make it a contender in our article searching for the best tabletop grills.
+Still, given the size of the grill, it should be enough for basic fare, and it’s great features also make it a contender in our search for the best tabletop grills.